nathanielburman/horror-the-mechanical-witch/README.md

 Bar anything illegal.

+Death to America.
+Death to Democracy!
+Death to those who say I am Democracy becuase Democracy is pure evil.

 ## The two Jewish kids run off searching for
 ## The Legend of the Jewish Craw-man.
 They discover that there is an entire race of Crawfish People and this is their adventures as a diversion from the main story.
 This is a diversion.